Last Updated on 31st October 2024

 Visa categories are a consideration because your average income, earning sources, or interest in investing in a Spanish property may influence the visa programmes you qualify for.

-Tax residency is also a significant factor because it will determine the income tax rates you pay and how other income, such as pension benefits, are treated.
+Tax residency is also a significant factor because it determines the income tax rates you pay and how other income, such as pension benefits, is treated.

-- Non-EU nationals looking to stay in Spain for over 90 days require a long-term national visa called the visado nacional.
+- Non-EU nationals looking to stay in Spain for over 90 days require a long-stay visa called a visado nacional.

-The Spain Investor Visa is another alternative whereby foreign nationals can qualify for a two-year residency permit, with the option to renew the visa indefinitely every five years.
-Expats can qualify for this visa by investing at least €500,000 in Spanish property, buying shares in a Spanish company worth €1 million, purchasing €2 million in government bonds or transferring €1 million in funds to a Spanish bank account.
+Expats can become eligible for this visa by investing at least €500,000 in Spanish property, buying shares in a Spanish company worth €1 million, purchasing €2 million in government bonds or transferring €1 million in funds to a Spanish bank account.

-Note that the best visa application route will depend on your plans, expectations, income and budget, so it is highly advisable you seek professional support before making any long-term decisions.
+Note that the best visa application route will depend on your plans, expectations, income, and budget, so it is highly advisable that you seek professional support before making any decisions.

 Expert Advice in Planning for Life in Spain